Gazi Husrev Bey: Career

 In less than three years, he conquered the fortresses of Knin, Skradin and Ostrovica.
 He was appointed sanjak-bey of the Sanjak of Bosnia on 15 September 1521, becoming one of Sultan Suleiman I's most trusted men.

 A relentless campaign of conquest followed soon; the fortified towns of Greben, Sokol, Jezero, Vinac, Vrbaški Grad, Livač, Kamatin, Bočac, Udbina, Vrana, Modruč, and Požega fell at his hands.

 He founded, among the many buildings he ordered to construct in the city, the vakuf of Sarajevo, which was active until the 20th century.

-Gazi Husrev-beg played a crucial role to overcome the Christian army at the Battle of Mohács.
+Gazi Husrev-beg played a crucial role in overcoming the Christian army at the Battle of Mohács.
 His 10,000 Akıncıs and his irregular cavalry, composed of Turks, Bosnians and Crimean Tatars, served as reserve soldiers in that battle.
 According to the Ottoman military strategy, the Akıncıs circled the European knights while the Turkish infantry made a counterfeit retreat after the first assault.

 Death

 Gazi Husrev-beg's forces struggled against a power vacuum in Montenegro after the death of Ottoman ally, islamized Montenegrin lord Skender-beg Crnojević in 1528.
 In 1541, during an uprising of Montenegro nobility, he set out to protect the Crnojevićs and the local populace.
 After fighting many battles to maintain order in the region, although finally victorious, he was killed while fighting Christian rebels in Mokro, a small village in Drobnjaci (present-day Montenegro).
 Legend states that he was a big man, so his warriors were unable to carry him, but instead of doing this, they took apart his intestines and buried them on a small hill called Hodžina glavica (Imam's Peak).
 The legend has it that this event gave Drobnjaci their name (Drob is an archaic Serbo-Croatian word for intestines), although the name Drobnjaci is recorded earlier in history.
 However, its real connection to Gazi Husrev-beg's place of rest is unclear.
-His corpse was returned to Sarajevo, where it remains in a tomb in the courtyard of his mosque.
+His corpse was returned to Sarajevo, where it remains in a tomb in the courtyard of his mosque (türbe), next to the smaller one of Murat Bey Tardić, a former Christian prisoner converted to Islam and made his duke and deputy (ćehaja).